 We have a team of expert lawyers who specialise in administrative and public law.
-We are a leading firm for those in public sector and those who interact with entities in the public sector.
+We are leading firm who act for many public sector bodies as well as those entities who interact with public sector.
 This means our work in this field sits at the heart of many of the firm’s practice areas.
 We understand that administrative and public law considerations run through all aspects of decision making, policy and procedure for many of our clients, and that getting the right approach is key to managing risk.
 Our administrative and public law team operate across a wide range of sectors including:

 - local government;